umayr/insights-rs/README.md

 # Usage

+You can download the pre-built binaries from [here](https://github.com/umayr/insights-rs/releases/latest).

-You need to have rust and cargo set up on your machine as it's not published anywhere
+Or you can build it yourself but you need to have rust and cargo set up on your machine.

 ```
 λ git clone github.com/umayr/insights-rs